slaufer/chatgpt-cli/README.md

 ### <a name="example-usage"></a> Example usage:

+#### Describing an image in interactive mode, using default settings:

 ```
 slaufer@localhost:~$ llmcli
 Press Alt+Enter to submit; Ctrl+M to show the menu; Ctrl+C or Ctrl+D to exit.